Jump to content

 Social conservation statutes - environmental protection statutes

-In order to protect residents from displacement, the state capital of Mainz is currently examining whether a social preservation statute (milieu protection statute) can be enacted in two areas of Mainz city center.
-The aim of a social preservation statute is to ensure that modernization is carried out in a socially acceptable and cautious manner in order to maintain neighborhood stability and thus avoid negative urban development consequences.
-Information on participation is available here:
+To protect residents from displacement, the state capital of Mainz is currently examining whether a social preservation ordinance (neighborhood preservation ordinance) can be enacted in two areas of downtown Mainz.
+The goal of a social preservation ordinance is the socially responsible and careful implementation of modernization measures to ensure neighborhood stability and thereby avoid negative urban planning consequences.
+Here is information on public participation:

 Photo of the Gleisberganlage playground